Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/ecosystem-telemetry.rst

         os: {
             name: <string>, // e.g. "Windows_NT", null on failure
             version: <string>, // e.g. "6.1", null on failure
-            kernelVersion: <string>, // android only or null on failure
-            servicePackMajor: <number>, // windows only or null on failure
-            servicePackMinor: <number>, // windows only or null on failure
-            windowsBuildNumber: <number>, // windows only or null on failure
-            windowsUBR: <number>, // windows 10 only or null on failure
-            installYear: <number>, // windows only or null on failure
             locale: <string>, // "en" or null on failure },
         cpu: {